dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/00_Syllabus.md

 > The last two (one easy, one hard) are left as exercises.

-**The proof JH is seldom tested on the qual**, but proofs are always of interest.
+**The proof of Jordan-Holder is seldom tested on the qual**, but proofs are always of interest.

 - Fundamental theorem of finite abelian groups